1. Arrive on Time -

 - Students will refrain from making false, fraudulent, misleading or deceptive representation about their rank, ability, background or training.

-- It is important and required that you accept your classmates solely for the purpose of learning JuJitsu and helping them to be proficient in all aspects of the art.
+- It is important and required that you accept your classmates solely for the purpose of learning martial arts and helping them to be proficient in all aspects of the art.

 - Do not act in any manner or say anything to any other participant in your dojo that would be distracting and disruptive to the normal instructional pattern of the Sensei.
 The only justification for any type of disruption is if a student is in imminent danger of injury.

 - It is forbidden to engage in/or support any practice which results in discrimination of any kind including but not limited to discrimination based on race, color, creed, age, sex, ancestry, national origin, veteran status, disability or sexual orientation.

 - No student should demonstrate unsportsmanlike conduct during class or competition.
 Such conduct will result in suspension of class.